DrMalina/MorseCoder/README.md

 The main idea was to create some kind of converter, that translates English words to the encrypted ones.
 For that I used **Web Audio API** and played with it for a bit untill the results were satisfying.

-The biggest challange I had was to restrict input options and create an error-free array of words while maintaining the correct whitespaces ratio.
-The ratio is fundamental when it comes to Morse Code
-- I couldn't eliminate them all with regex, on the other hand I had to check if there are multiply spaces in a row :
+The biggest challenge I had was to restrict input options and create an error-free array of words while maintaining the correct whitespaces ratio.
+The ratio is fundamental when it comes to Morse Code-I couldn't eliminate them all with regex, on the other hand I had to check if there are multiply spaces in a row:

 ```javascript
 const textToChange = input.value; // read input value